 Relativity Theory II

-This course follows the Introduction to General Relativity with study of the application of General Relativity to Astrophysics and Cosmology.
+This course follows the Introduction to General Relativity with derivation of Einstein’s equation from fundamental action principles, and the study of the application of General Relativity to Astrophysics and Cosmology.

 - course title